vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 ![hybridizing-neural-networks-and-symbolics](/images/hybridizing-neural-networks-and-symbolics.png)

 These very scalable **symbolic approaches** of the algorithms and code that's so useful, and it seems to be so missing.
 It's definitely going to be applied.
-So what I think is necessary and what's increasingly being applied is **hybridizing both of these approaches**.
-So using both neural networks and symbolic approaches at the same time.
+So what I think is necessary and what's increasingly being applied is **hybridizing both of these approaches** - using both neural networks and symbolic approaches at the same time.

 The **language models** already use the symbols.
 They use symbols as their input and as their output.
-So they are a combination a little bit in this sense.
+They are a combination a little bit in this sense.
 But you can go much further.
 We can, because the inputs are symbols and outputs are symbols, we can plug in the symbolic algorithms (heuristics).

 One of the simplest ways how you can simulate **reasoning inside of the language models** is when you guide it with a prompt.
 It always tries to tell you the next word, then go to the next word.
 So you can guide it by writing it to the prompt.
-So before deciding this, let's **think step by step**.
+Before deciding this, let's **think step by step**.
 And with this, you will get an improvement in accuracy of the final answer.
 So you are already giving it this multistep process, a [chain of though](https://vaclavkosar.com/ml/googles-pathways-language-model-and-chain-of-thought), where it can iterate in some algorithmic way and you will get better results.

 You can **fill in templates** with language models.
 You just ask what word from these allowed words should be here?
 It just gives me some words and often it gives you the right answer.

 **Self-consistency prompting** is another method.
 You combine again this language model and you request multiple results.
 In the paper **[AlphaCode](https://arxiv.org/abs/2203.07814)**, they produce many code samples and then they look, they sample from such samples that cluster together.
 They are very similar.
 And from the places where there are lots of similar samples, those actually, it works great if you sample from the biggest cluster the most.

 **[Toolformer](https://arxiv.org/abs/2302.04761)** is another approach, released very recently.
 Here the language model sees the past, and it can predict the next token.
 What if it learned to exactly call something outside, but not in some template way?
 But instead here you can have it freely learn to ask a external function, an API.
 For example, if there is a question for some sort of calculation, and it sort of writes down some continuation, some text, and you can put a lot of small training sets, you can teach it to call a **calculate function**, which it can use to do the calculation for it.
 If it's not so good in doing some task, it can learn to call some external tool.
 It will get the results as into the text and instead of predicting the function output, it would get the output from the tool.
 It would sort of stop predicting for a couple tokens and get the result.
 With this you can improve actual performance on dedicated tasks for, you can do some question answering for you, to speed it up and so on.

+Also [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT) which recursively plans tasks, and performs them, is gaining traction.